-These funds are managed by a related entity (the "Fund Manager") which is related through a common director who is also a 10% stockholder, and currently serves as an executive officer of the Fund Manager.
-The fund transactions in 2017 and 2016 were directed solely at the discretion of the Company's management
+Certain balances held and invested in various mutual funds are managed by a related entity (the "Fund Manager"), which is related through a director who is also a 10% stockholder and currently serves as an executive officer of the Fund Manager.
+As of December 31, 2018, and December 31, 2017, the balance with the Fund Manager totaled \$16,270,000 and \$14,842,000, respectively.
+Fund management fees earned by the Fund Manager are anticipated to average less than 0.25% of the asset balances under management on an annual basis.
+The brokerage and fund transactions in 2018 and 2017 were directed solely at the discretion of the Company's management.